 Many taxpayers doubt whether this deduction is available only in respect of life insurance cover taken with LIC.
 This is not true.
 Premium paid towards a life cover taken with any insurer approved by the Insurance Regulatory and Development Authority of India (IRDAI) is eligible for a Section 80C deduction.

-Further, here it is important to note that a policy issued after 1 April 2013, covering the life of an individual with a disability referred to under Section 80U or a disease referred to under Section 80DDB, the requirement to claim the deduction under Section 80C is that the premium should not exceed 15% of the sum assured.
+Further, here it is important to note that a policy issued after 1 April 2013, covering the life of an individual with a disability referred to under Section 80U or a disease referred to under Section 80DDB.

-“Sum assured” simply means the minimum amount assured under the policy to the survivor.
+“Sum assured” simply means the minimum amount assured under the policy on the happening of the insured event at any time during the policy.
 This amount does not include the premium, which has been agreed to be returned or any payment of bonus on the policy.

 When the premium paid on the life insurance policy does not exceed 10% of the sum assured for policies issued after 1 April 2012, the amount received on the death of the insured or maturity/surrender of the life insurance policy is fully exempt from tax under Section 10(10D).
 Even the amount received as a bonus is exempt from tax under this section.